-No matter what topic you want to focus on, with the right strategies, your blog can:
+No matter your reason for wanting to start, with the right strategies, your blog can:

-- and make you more money than you could ever dream of making at your 9 to 5.
+- Make you more money than you could ever make at your 9 to 5.

 Think it can’t happen to you?

-Less than 1 year ago Ben and I started this blog with zero experience.
-We had no idea how to start a blog nor did we really even know what we wanted to write about.
+Just a few years ago Ben and I started this blog with no experience.
+We had no idea how to start a blog, nor did we really even know what we wanted to write about.

 Take a look:

-Or there’s Melyssa, who made over $173,000 in September from her blog and online business:
+Or there’s Melyssa, who made over $173,000 recently from her blog and online business:

-It takes a lot of hard work (and maybe just a smidge of luck) to reach the elite ranks of Michelle and Melyssa, but that shouldn’t stop you from starting your own blog.
+It takes a lot of hard work to reach the elite ranks of Michelle and Melyssa, but that shouldn’t stop you from trying.

-In fact, it’s 100% feasible to start making a few hundred or even a few thousand dollars per month within just a few months of launching your blog.
+It’s 100% feasible to start making a few hundred or even a few thousand dollars per month within just a few months of starting.
 We’ve done it with this website, and you can too.
-There are so many income streams you can build with your blog.

 But before you start raking in cash from your blog, you first need to start your blog.
 And that can be a pretty intimidating hurdle for a lot of people, especially the non-tech peeps (like me).
-I’m going to walk you through, step-by-step, how to start a blog on WordPress using HostGator.
+That’s why I’m going to walk you through, step-by-step, how to start a blog on WordPress using HostGator (opens another tab).

 Why HostGator?
 Well, in my experience, they are the best all around hosting company for new bloggers in terms of performance and cost.
 They’ve also got a great infrastructure to accommodate your blog as it grows, which is really important.

-So, are you ready to get started pursuing something awesome?
-Open another tab so you can follow along with me.
+Are you ready to get started pursuing something awesome?
+Open HostGator in another tab and follow along with me.

 How to Start a Blog on WordPress in 10 Simple Steps